pantheon-systems/documentation/source/content/guides/object-cache/06-faq-object-cache.md

 This section provides answers to frequently asked Object Cache questions.

-### How much Object cache is available for each plan level?
+### How much Object Cache is available for each plan level?

 | Plan                   | Cache Memory Limit (in MB) |
 | ---------------------- | -------------------------- |